 ELECTRONIC FILING FOR DOMESTIC VIOLENCE PROTECTIVE ORDERS

 ***PLEASE NOTE: Walk-in Electronic Filing of Domestic Violence Protection Orders at InterAct’s Office (1012 Oberlin Road, Raleigh, NC) is COMING SOON!

-Electronic filing for domestic violence protective orders offers victims a safe and confidential environment outside of the courthouse to file for a protective order with the assistance of a trained advocate.
-Offering this option at InterAct provides victims the opportunity to have immediate access to the full continuum of InterAct’s other services such as counseling, safety planning, shelter, legal referrals, case management, and meeting basic needs.
+Electronic filing for domestic violence protective orders offers victims a safe and confidential environment outside of the courthouse to file a protective order with the assistance of a trained advocate.
+Offering this option at InterAct provides victims the opportunity to have immediate access to the full continuum of InterAct’s other services, such as counseling, safety planning, shelter, legal referrals, case management, and meeting basic needs.

 Note: InterAct can provide a safe place for victims to file a domestic violence protection order, but they are required to appear before a judge (in person) for the initial hearing.

 If you are seeking a Domestic Violence Protection Order, please get in touch with InterAct’s 24-hour crisis line at 919-828-7740 to receive support and information about filing options for Domestic Violence Protection Order and other legal resources.